top of page

 5 min read

-How To Analyze a Rental Property in Under 10 Minutes (After Work)
+Analyze Any Rental Property in 10 Minutes (Step-by-Step With Real Numbers)

 If you’re investing in real estate part-time, the hardest part isn’t finding deals.
 It’s having enough time and energy to analyze them properly after work.
 Most people either: spend hours running numbers and still feel unsure, or rush through the math and end up making an expensive mistake The good news is that you don’t need a perfect spreadsheet to know whether a rental property is worth pursuing.
 You just need a fast, repeatable process that helps you eliminate weak deals